National Presbyterian Church in Mexico: Formal establishment

 In 1901, the National Presbyterian Church in Mexico held its first synod with 73 churches and 5,500 members.
 Four presbyteries were represented from Mexico City, Zacatecas, Tamaulipas, and the Gulf of Mexico.

 In 1918, American Presbyterians, the Disciples of Christ and the Methodist church met in Cincinnati, and divided mission work in the country of Mexico between them.
 American Presbyterians took on the southern part of Mexico and the northern region became the mission field of the Methodists.
 The Presbyterians get the territory from Tampico to the South and South East, reduced work only the states of Oaxaca, Chiapas, Tabasco, Campeche, Yucatan, southern Veracruz and Quintana Roo territory.
 Presbyterian churches in the north were told to become Methodists, while Methodists in the south were told to worship as Presbyterians.
 Many churches in Nuevo Leon and Monterrey resisted and stayed in the Presbyterian fold.

 In Latin America–according to the Plan–the Presbyterians get Guatemala, Chile and Colombia, the Methodists get Costa Rica and Bolivia.

 The National Presbyterian Church did not approve the Cincinnati Plan, considering that the national denomination has already consolidated.
-Rev. Leandro, who was against the Cincinnati Plan, and he and The Presbyteries of Tamaulipas, Zacatecas, was quit relations with the Southern Presbyterian Church.
+Rev. Leandro, who was against the Cincinnati Plan, and he and The Presbyteries of Tamaulipas, Zacatecas, quit relations with the Southern Presbyterian Church.
 They feared that the Plan wants to demolish Presbyterians in the North.
 The Methodists protested because the Presbyterians didn't give temples to the Methodist in North Mexico, but Presbyterians get the Methodist Church buildings in Cuernavaca and Toluca and Morean in the south.

 On November 28, 1919, the National Presbyterian Church in Mexico was officially formed.

 New Constitution

-On July 22, 1937 a Constitution was translated by Dr. Enrique C. Thompson was approved in the General Assembly in the city of Toluca by the National Presbyterian Church in Mexico and later approved the revised edition common called the "Torres Edition".
+On July 22, 1937 a Constitution was translated by Dr. Enrique C. Thompson and approved in the General Assembly in the city of Toluca by the National Presbyterian Church in Mexico and later approved the revised edition common called the "Torres Edition".

 Church developments

 In the 1920s, a Ministry among the Chiapas people began first in Spanish speaking population and in 1950 an outreach among Mayan-speaking people was made, such as Chol, Tzotil, Tzeltzal indigenous groups.
-Today the Chiapas region is among the strongholds of the denomination.
+In 2002, the Chiapas region was reportedly among the strongholds of the denomination.
 Six presbyteries work in the southern regions of the Chiapas, Oaxaca and Potosina and Huasteca, working with local people in their languages.

 In 1947 the first General Assembly was organized, with nine presbyteries, and in 1972 the denomination celebrated its 100th anniversary of life.
 The Mexican and US Presbyterian churches agreed to a joint effort of evangelizing.